 Competing vegetation can inhibit diverse and valuable forest regeneration as well as the establishment of desirable nonwoody plants, such as native wildflowers, forbs, and herbs.
 If competing plants are present and left untreated in an area you propose to harvest, they may become your next crop.
 Timber harvesting will increase light on the forest floor and magnify problems caused by competing plants.
 It is not uncommon in Pennsylvania to see forest understories covered with competing plants.

 Often, successful forest regeneration depends on controlling competing vegetation.
-Extensive research and testing have provided low-risk and effective herbicide recommendations or “prescriptions” for controlling most competing vegetation.
+Extensive research and testing have provided low-risk and effective herbicide recommendations or "prescriptions" for controlling most competing vegetation.
 Public and private forestry organizations across the state have experience with herbicide use for this purpose.
-Consult them for detailed prescriptions for dealing with your specific competing vegetation problem.
-For additional resources, visit the Penn State Extension Forest Vegetation Management website.
+Consult them for detailed prescriptions addressing your specific competing vegetation problem.

 If you are reluctant to use herbicides, mechanical control of competing vegetation works in some cases.
 Typically, mechanical methods such as cutting or pulling are not as effective as herbicides and are ineffective at controlling nonwoody plants like fern and grass.
 Mechanical removal generally involves having the harvesting operator break off or cut competing seedlings and saplings.
 With this method, the competing plants will likely resprout; however, they may no longer have a height advantage over desirable seedlings.